 The Ozone Disco Fire (1996)

-I hadn’t been born yet when this unfortunate event made it to the headlines, but this story is not foreign territory to me.
-Growing up, I have been hearing about it from people, or during Halloween when TV stations would go horror-mode.
+I hadn’t been born yet when this unfortunate event made headlines, but this story is not foreign territory to me.
+Growing up, I have been hearing about it from the elderly, or during Halloween when TV stations would go horror-mode.

 The most recent episode in the channel, The Ozone Disco Fire (1996) recounted the events that caused hundreds of young people to get burned alive inside the Ozone Disco in Tomas Morato, QC.
 It also featured the point of views of two survivors, Sherilyn Bruan and Jose Renen Galang as they relayed their first-hand experiences from that tragedy.